-The late Jerry Olmsted's Rambler's Guide to Trails of Mt.
-Tamalpais, Muir Woods, and Marin Headlands was the first modern, delightful map of Marin County's signature mountain and its most popular trails.
-In an era when most hiking maps were hand-drawn, single-color maps with fat cardstock covers, Olmsted and cargographer Kristen Bergstrom designed their map with sharp red trails, USGS contours, shaded relief, and a strong sense of color and history, inspired by the best hiking maps of Europe.
+The Rambler's Guide to Trails of Mt.
+Tamalpais, Muir Woods, and Marin Headlands was first published in 1983 by Berkeley author Jerry Olmsted.
+Back then, most hiking maps were hand-drawn, single-color maps with cardstock covers, but Olmsted and cartographer Kristen Bergstrom mapped Mt.
+Tam and its surroundnings with bright red trails, USGS contours, shaded relief, and a strong sense of color and history, inspired by the best hiking maps of Europe.
 Through 10 editions, this was the go-to map for Bay Area hikers and bicyclists exploring Marin.

 Like Olmsted's original map, our new map extends from Bolinas Ridge to the Golden Gate.
 We extended the north edge of the map to include 4 new trailheads at Whites Hill Summit and San Geronimo Valley.

 Above is a detail of the intricate trail network on Mt.
 Tamalpais.
 Bike-legal trails are shown in purple; hiking and hiking/equestrian trails are in red.
 The blue 1000 meter, UTM grid is helpful for GPS navigation.

 The steeply folded Marin Headlands preserves several historic Army posts.
 It offers great views of the Golden Gate and west over the Pacific Ocean.
 Those are 40-foot contours.

 The gazatteer of place names by historian Lincoln Fairley and Jerry Olmsted, the original publisher fills out the bottom of the map.
 We added Helen Gerbode (who played a crucial role in stopping the Marincello development, and we are looking for more women to keep Alice Eastwood company.